What are the Neoserra general settings that govern my entire database?

 The first four options under the "General" section allow you to customize your settings in Neoserra:

-Next, you can decide to turn record locking on or off.
+- Lock records: This setting lets you decide to turn record locking on or off.
 Record locking is a critical feature in Neoserra and discussed in great detail here.

 You can enter "0" to indicate that you don't want the Neoserra user passwords to expire at all.
 You can enter "90" or "180" or any other number of days to force users to change their passwords every 90 or 180 days, respectively.